-Curio is available from Zengobi's website, with traditional licenses, and Apple's Mac App Store, as a subscription.
+Curio is available in two ways:

+- 1. From Zengobi's website, using traditional license keys and optional periodic upgrade purchases. - 2.
+From Apple's Mac App Store, as a monthly or yearly subscription.

 Curio From the Zengobi Website

 Curio traditional licenses are available from the Zengobi website.
 Clicking the download link will cause your browser to download the Curio application to your Downloads folder.